Immunized but banned: EU says not all COVID vaccines equal - News Break

 AstraZeneca said it only recently submitted the paperwork on the Indian factory to the EU drug regulatory agency.
 It didn't say why it didn't do so earlier, before the agency made its original decision in January.

-The refusal of some national authorities to recognize vaccines manufactured outside the EU is also frustrating some Europeans immunized elsewhere, including the U.S.
+The failure of some national authorities to recognize vaccines made outside the EU — but whose European-made versions are authorized — is also frustrating some Europeans immunized elsewhere, including the U.S.

-Gerard Araud, a former French ambassador to Israel, the U.S. and the U.N., tweeted this week that France's COVID-19 pass is a “disaster” for people vaccinated outside the country.
+Gerard Araud, a former French ambassador to the Israel, the U.S. and the U.N., tweeted this week that the country’s COVID-19 pass is a “disaster” for people vaccinated outside of France.

 Public health experts warned that countries that decline to recognize vaccines backed by WHO are complicating global efforts to safely restart travel.